dortania/OpenCore-Install-Guide/Setting up your Config/Kaby-Lake.md

 For setting up the SMBIOS info, I use acidanthera's *[macserial](https://github.com/acidanthera/macserial)* application.
 I wrote a *[python script](https://github.com/corpnewt/GenSMBIOS)* that can leverage it as well (and auto-saves to the config.plist when selected).
 There's plenty of info that's left blank to allow OpenCore to fill in the blanks; this means that updating OpenCore will update the info passed, and not require you to also update your config.plist.

-For this Skylake example, I chose the *iMac17,1* SMBIOS.
+For this Kaby Lake example, I chose the iMac18,1 SMBIOS - this is done intentionally for compatibility's sake.
+There are two main SMBIOS used for Kaby Lake:

+* `iMac18,1` - this is used for computers utilizing the iGPU for displaying.
+* `iMac18,3` - this is used for computers using a dGPU for displaying, and an iGPU for compute tasks only.

-To get the SMBIOS info generated with macserial, you can run it with the `-a` argument (which generates serials and board serials for all supported platforms).
+To get the SMBIOS info generated with macserial, you can run it with the -a argument (which generates serials and board serials for all supported platforms).
 You can also parse it with grep to limit your search to one SMBIOS type.

-With our iMac17,1 example, we would run macserial like so via the terminal:
+With our iMac18,1 example, we would run macserial like so via the terminal:

-`macserial -a | grep -i iMac17,1`
+`macserial -a | grep -i iMac18,1`

 Which would give us output similar to the following:

-      iMac17,1 | C02S8DY7GG7L | C02634902QXGPF7FB
+      iMac18,1 | C02T8SZNH7JY | C02707101J9H69F1F
-      iMac17,1 | C02T4WZSGG7L | C02703104GUGPF71M
+      iMac18,1 | C02VXBYDH7JY | C02753100GUH69FCB
-      iMac17,1 | C02QQAYPGG7L | C025474014NGPF7FB
+      iMac18,1 | C02T7RY6H7JY | C02706310GUH69FA8
-      iMac17,1 | C02SNLZ3GG7L | C02645501CDGPF7AD
+      iMac18,1 | C02VD07ZH7JY | C02737301J9H69FCB
-      iMac17,1 | C02QQRY8GG7L | C025474054NGPF71F
+      iMac18,1 | C02TQPYPH7JY | C02720802CDH69FAD
-      iMac17,1 | C02QK1ZXGG7L | C02542200GUGPF7JC
+      iMac18,1 | C02VXYYVH7JY | C02753207CDH69FJC
-      iMac17,1 | C02SL0YXGG7L | C026436004NGPF7JA
+      iMac18,1 | C02VDBZ0H7JY | C02737700QXH69FA8
-      iMac17,1 | C02QW0J5GG7L | C02552130QXGPF7JA
+      iMac18,1 | C02VP0H6H7JY | C02746300CDH69FJA
-      iMac17,1 | C02RXDZYGG7L | C02626100GUGPF71H
+      iMac18,1 | C02VL0W9H7JY | C02743303CDH69F8C
-      iMac17,1 | C02R4MYRGG7L | C02603200GUGPF7JA
+      iMac18,1 | C02V2NYMH7JY | C02728600J9H69FAD

-The order is `Product | Serial | Board Serial (MLB)`
+The order is Product | Serial | Board Serial (MLB)

-The `iMac17,1` part gets copied to Generic -> SystemProductName.
+The `iMac18,1` part gets copied to Generic -> SystemProductName.

 The `Serial` part gets copied to Generic -> SystemSerialNumber.